Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Proofs of positive results

-\begin{proof}[Proof of Theorem~\ref{item_case_smooth_r}] Suppose $X$ is smooth and $ p \in \srdx$, so that by Lemma~\ref{drpoints} there exists a zero dimensional smoothable subscheme $R \subset \PP V$ of degree at most $r$, such that $p \in \langle v_d(X) \rangle \cap \langle v_d(R) \rangle$.
+\begin{proof}[Proof of Theorem~\ref{item_case_smooth_r}] Suppose $X$ is smooth and $ p \in \srdx$, so that by Lemma~\ref{drpoints} there exists a zero-dimensional smoothable subscheme $R \subset \PP V$ of degree at most $r$, such that $p \in \langle v_d(X) \rangle \cap \langle v_d(R) \rangle$.
 Lemma~\ref{lemma_p_is_in_span_of_intersection} implies $p \in \langle v_d (X \cap R) \rangle$.
-Since smoothability of a zero dimensional scheme is a local property, the components of $R$ which have support away from $X$ are redundant, in the sense that we can replace $R$ with the union of only those components of $R$ that have support on $X$.
+Since smoothability of a zero-dimensional scheme is a local property, the components of $R$ which have support away from $X$ are redundant, in the sense that we can replace $R$ with the union of only those components of $R$ that have support on $X$.
 Thus, without loss of generality, assume $\reduced{R} \subset X$ and also $\deg R =r$ for simplicity of notation.